Responsible Supply Chain | ESG | Lam Research

 Supply chain governance and management

 Our global supply chain executive leadership oversees responsible supply chain governance, while a dedicated program management team implements our efforts with support from a global, cross-functional team.
-We are a member of the RBA, a relationship that underpins our responsible supply chain program.
+We are a member of the Responsible Business Alliance (RBA), a relationship that underpins our responsible supply chain program.

 For Lam, effective supply chain management allows us to: